New Insights into Time Series Analysis II -- No Correlated Observations: Simulating distributions

 \section{Simulating distributions}

-Monte Carlo simulations were used to test the even statistical parameters for a range of the number of measurements (number of epochs) varying from $10$ to $100$. $10^5$ simulations for a given number of measurements were performed.
-Indeed, the range of measurements tested typify light curves from current large wide field, multi-epoch surveys such as Pan-STARRS, VVV, and Gaia.
-These simulations were performed for the five distributions described in Sect.~\ref{sec_Notation} that mimic noise and variable stars, where the colors and symbols in the Fig.~\ref{fg_dist} are also adopted in the present section in order to facilitate their identification.
-The statistical parameters have a higher statistical significance for distributions having a large number of measurements where the addition of measurements only leads to small fluctuations.
-Therefore, the adopted "true parameter'' values ($P_{true}$) are those computed using $10^{6}$ measurements. $10^{5}$ simulations were performed to compute the $P_{true}$ values.
-All parameters analyzed are listed in the Table \ref{tab_mpar} where their error was computed as the standard deviation.
-This value is used as a reference to analyse the error given by,
+Monte Carlo simulations were used to test the even-statistical parameters for a range of the number of measurements (number of epochs) varying from $10$ to $100$.
+We performed $10^5$ simulations for a given number of measurements.
+Indeed, the range of measurements tested typifies light curves from current large wide-field, multi-epoch surveys such as Pan-STARRS, VVV, and Gaia.
+These simulations were performed for the five distributions described in Sect.~\ref{sec_Notation} that mimic noise and variable stars; the colours and symbols in Fig.~\ref{fg_dist} are also adopted in the present section to facilitate the identification of these distributions.
+The statistical parameters have a higher statistical significance for the distributions that have a large number of measurements, where the addition of measurements only leads to small fluctuations.
+Therefore, the adopted "true parameter'' values ($P_{true}$) are those computed using $10^{6}$ measurements.
+We performed $10^{5}$ simulations to compute the $P_{true}$ values.
+All parameters analyzed are listed in Table \ref{tab_mpar}; their errors were computed as the standard deviation.
+This value is used as a reference to analyze the error given by

 where $P$ means the statistical parameter.
 This expression provides the mean error for $P$.
-In order to avoid singularities we shift the skewness and kurtosis values for $P'_{true} = P_{true}+1$ as well as $P = P' + 1$ since they have $P_{true} \sim 0$.
+In order to avoid singularities we shift the skewness and kurtosis values for $P'_{true} = P_{true}+1$ and $P = P' + 1$ since they have $P_{true} \sim 0$.